hyosubkim/bayes-toolbox/README.md

 ## Citing bayes-toolbox

-If you use `bayes-toolbox` in your work, please cite using one of the following:
+If you use `bayes-toolbox` in your work, please cite our Journal of Open Source Software (JOSS) article:

 ***APA format:***
 Kim, H. E. (2023). bayes-toolbox: A Python package for Bayesian statistics.
 Journal of Open Source Software, 8(90), 5526. https://doi.org/10.21105/joss.05526